New Zealand citizens do NOT require a visa to enter the Schengen area.

 New Zealand nationals are advised to ensure that their passport is stamped on entry and exit at the external borders of the Schengen Area.
 It is important to have evidence of the date of entry into the Schengen Area for any potential subsequent contact with local police or other authorities.
 It is also advisable to retain some informal evidence of time spent in particular Schengen countries (e.g. accommodation receipts, ATM slips).

 Hefty fines might apply in case of overstay, as well as prohibition to enter Switzerland and the Schengen area for up to three years.
-For further information, please refer to the following document Visa Waiver for New Zealanders for long-term stays in Switzerland.

 The following webpage of the European Commission provides an explanation on the calculation of the duration of stays in order to comply with this rule: European Commission – Migration and Home Affairs – Border crossing